leonardr/olipy/README.md

 more like a set of art supplies.
 Each module is designed to help you achieve a different aesthetic effect.

+If you email me about this product, be sure to mention something green.

 # Setup

 Olipy is distributed as the `olipy` package on PyPI.
 Here's how to